PATHWAYS TO COLLEGE & CAREER READINESS

 Middle School Parent Resource – this brochure is designed for parents/guardians to engage with their children about career planning and development.
 It complements the suite of Virginia R U Ready? resources (student guide) and Ready or Not (teacher's resource).

-R U “College and Career” Ready or NOT? – A Teaching Companion (PDF)
+R U “College and Career” Ready or NOT? – A Teaching Companion-This is a PDF document.
+(PDF)

 |Virginia Education Wizard – a comprehensive career and college planning website that provides students with the ability to assess their skills and explore associated career clusters; find specific occupations in demand, and the top employers within their local area and other regions of Virginia; explore public and private colleges and universities throughout Virginia based on various “fit” factors and save the results; prepare for college admission and attendance; and build resumes and prepare for interviews.|